 Quick Specifications for the Busy Programmer.
 Nicholas Smallbone, Moa Johansson, Koen Claesson and Maximilian Algehed.
-Accepted for publication in the Journal of Functional Programming, to appear.
-Pre-print 2017: [pdf]
+Journal of Functional Programming, 2017.
+Pre-print: [pdf]

 Proving Type Class Laws for Haskell.
 Andreas Arvidsson, Moa Johansson and Robin Touche.
-Post-proceedings of the Symposium for Trends in Functional Programming 2016.
-Accepted for publication, to appear. [pdf]
+Post-proceedings of the Symposium for Trends in Functional Programming 2016. [pdf]

 Conditional Lemma Discovery and Recursion Induction in Hipster.
 Irene Lobo Valbuena and Moa Johansson.
 Proceedings of the International Workshop on Automated Verification of Critical Systems (AVoCS).
 Electronic Communications of the EASST, volume 72, 2015. [pdf]

 TIP: Tons of Inductive Problems.
 Moa Johansson, Dan Rosén, Nicholas Smallbone and Koen Claessen.
 Proceedings of the Conference on Intelligent Computer Mathematics (CICM) 2015.
 LNAI 9150, p.
 333-337, 2015. [pdf].

 The Theory Behind TheoryMine.
 Alan Bundy, Flaminia Cavallo, Lucas Dixon, Moa Johansson and Roy McCasland.
 IEEE Intelligent Systems, 30(4), p.
 64-69, 2015. [pre-print pdf].